Halflernation/data-science/project_capstone/README.md

 [0.0, 0.5, 1.0]
 '''

-The test results transform under the testing dataset further predict with a `wooping` xx.x %.
+The test results transform under the testing dataset further predict with a ~84% rate.
-Although the results are easily affected due to the very small sampling size.
+Another showcase the results are easily affected due to the very small sampling size.

 ### Overall